 Previously, Rosie worked across three different social issue funds as an analyst.
 Rosie has completed a PhD in Refugee Integration, where she researched the life trajectories, housing situations and psychological wellbeing of refugees in Cork.
 She has previously taught Human Geography undergraduates in both classroom and international fieldwork settings at University College Cork and holds a Master's Degree in Environment, Society and Development from NUI Galway.

 Gianluca Gaggiotti is Knowledge Manager at EVPA.
 He focuses on data analysis and content development of several research-related initiatives.

 Gianluca joined EVPA in 2017, and since then has developed an in-depth knowledge on the impact ecosystem and all the actors involved in it.
 Gianluca has previously worked as a Research Assistant for several project related to development and social network economics at Bocconi University.

 He holds a Master degree in Economics and Social Sciences at Bocconi University with a thesis on the effect of terrorism on political outcome in the US.

-Arnau Picón is Knowledge Associate at EVPA.
+Arnau Picón is Knowledge and Learning Associate at EVPA.
 Since joining EVPA in February 2019, Arnau has conducted research on topics related to the impact ecosystem, such as impact measurement and management and the role of crowdfunding platforms within the impact sector.

 Previously, Arnau worked in the Social Policy Area of a Local Government and in the communication sector as a Journalist.
 He holds a Msc in Economic Development from the University of Glasgow and a Bachelor Degree in Journalism from the Universitat Autònoma de Barcelona.
 He speaks Spanish, Catalan, English and French.